 We’ve known for years that different patients respond to different treatments.
 But for the vast majority of diseases, we’ve had no way of knowing which treatment will work best for the individual.
 The result?
 Drugs are developed for what is believed to be the “average patient,” even though there’s no such thing, and patients are prescribed drug after drug until, hopefully, they find one that works.
 Meanwhile, they’re putting their lives on hold while their disease worsens and billions of dollars are wasted in prescription costs.
 Now, with our breakthrough ability to determine which drug will work best for each patient, we can do better.

-While the ability to interpret RNA data has eluded scientists for decades, our team took a new approach, combining RNA expression data with a decade-in-the-making map of protein interactions to create a revolutionary new platform.
-Now, we’re able to decipher the biology of each patient’s disease and predict their response to specific treatments using his or her own RNA data.
+Interpreting RNA data has eluded scientists for decades, so our team took a new approach, combining RNA expression data with a decade-in-the-making map of protein interactions to create a new platform.
+Now, we’re able to use a patient’s RNA to decipher the biology of that individual’s disease and predict his or her response to specific treatments.